nilton-manjate/recipe-page/README.md

 ### Useful resources

-- [official documentation and resources provided by the BEM community.](https://en.bem.info/) - On the official website, you'll find comprehensive documentation, guides, and examples to help you understand and implement BEM in your projects.
+- [Official documentation and resources provided by the BEM community.](https://en.bem.info/) - On the official website, you'll find comprehensive documentation, guides, and examples to help you understand and implement BEM in your projects.

 ## Author